slsa-framework/slsa/docs/spec/draft/source-requirements.md

 #### Branches

-If the SCP and VCS combination supports multiple branches, the organization MUST indicate which branches are intended for consumption.
+If the SCS supports multiple branches, the organization MUST indicate which branches are intended for consumption.
 This may be implied or explicit.

 For example, an organization may declare that the `default` branch of a repo contains revisions intended for consumption my protected it.